Aradhana (1969 film): Plot

-Soon afterward, Arun dies in an air crash.
-His family refuses to accept the unwed Vandana since her marriage with Arun was never formalised.
-Meanwhile, her father also dies, leaving her destitute.
-Vandana's son is finally born, she puts him up for adoption so that she can legally adopt him the next day but she is forced to let a childless couple adopt him.
-Determined to be a part of his life, she accepts the responsibility of becoming his nanny.
-The boy is named Suraj.
-Her employer's brother-in-law Shyam arrives and lusts for Vandana.
-He tries to rape her when no one is around, but Suraj arrives and stabs him to death to save Vandana.
-When the police arrive, Vandana takes the blame for the murder and is arrested while Suraj runs away and forgets this mishap as he grows up.
+Within days, Arun dies in a plane crash.
+Vandana discovers that she is pregnant.
+Arun's family is unable to accept her as a daughter-in-law.
+Her father also dies, leaving her destitute.
+Vandana's son is born and named Suraj.
+She puts him up for adoption hoping to adopt him the next day legally but she is forced to let a childless couple adopt him.
+Determined to be a part of his life, she accepts the role of being his nanny.
+One day, her employer's brother-in-law, finding her alone in the house, attempts to molest her but Suraj rescues her by stabbing him to death and runs away.
+When the police arrive, Vandana takes the blame for the murder and is arrested.